safetyAI/ChatSafetyAI/README.md

 - PDF generation capability
 - pretty drag-and-drop overlay
 - upload file chunking logic to stay under App Gateway threshold (128kB).
 - new chat now takes the user to the blank chat (if it exists), rather than showing a modal
+- now fetching client's local date and time from browser

 ### 10-16-25
 - for SaaS: multimodal moderation model and custom per-category thresholds to minimize false alarms